Utkarshormous/Utkarshormous/README.md

 # 💫 About Me:
-Hi 👋 I'm Utkarsh Shrivastava<br>🔭 I’m currently working on FrontEnd Web Development With Proficiency in react and typescript<br>💫 Currently Working As A Software Engineer Intern At Capillary Tech.
+Hey !!! 👋 I'm Utkarsh Shrivastava<br>🔭 I’m currently working on FrontEnd Web Development With Proficiency in react and typescript<br>💫 Currently Working As A Software Engineer Intern At Capillary Tech.

 ## 🌐 Socials: